grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

   `leveloffset` | Manipulates source content headings up to a maximum level of `h6`.
 Only positive offsets are currently supported. `leveloffset="+5"` ensures an `h1` in the source content is an `h6` in the destination content.

 > **Note:** Hugo doesn't rebuild the destination file when a source file changes on disk.
-> To trigger a rebuild after changes to a source file, perform a trivial change to the destination file and save that too.
+> To trigger a rebuild after changes to a source file, perform a trivial change to the destination file and save that, too.

 ### Examples